Empowering ADHD Learners:

 For students with ADHD, reading doesn't have to remain a source of anxiety and frustration.
 Tempo Reading demonstrates how thoughtfully designed technology can transform learning experiences by working with neurodivergent thinking patterns rather than against them.

-As educational technology continues to evolve, solutions like Tempo Reading point toward a future where inclusive design doesn't mean separate or simplified learning, but rather smart adaptations that allow all students to access the same high-quality educational content in ways that work for their unique minds.
+As educational technology continues to evolve, solutions like Tempo Reading point toward a future where inclusive design doesn't mean separate or simplified learning, but rather thoughtful adaptations that allow all students to access the same high-quality educational content in ways that work for their unique minds.

 References